Proving the Thesis - General Principles

 Division and Classification

-With complicated topics, it might helpful to separate the bigger topic or subject area into smaller parts and classify the information according to separate criteria.
+With complicated topics, it might be helpful to separate the bigger topic or subject area into smaller parts and classify the information according to separate criteria.
 For example, in discussing plants, it could help to discuss by categories of plants.

 Description